-Dr. Basch (she/her) holds master's degrees in nutrition education, communication and education, and cognition and learning as well as a doctorate focusing on health and humanities all from Columbia University's Teachers College.
-In addition, she holds a master's degree in public health from the University of Massachusetts- Amherst.
+Dr. Basch (she/her) holds master's degrees in nutrition education, communication and education, and cognition and learning as well as a doctorate focusing on health and humanities from Columbia University.
+In addition, she holds a master's degree in Public Health Promotion from the University of Massachusetts- Amherst.
 Dr. Basch completed postdoctoral training in the Department of Epidemiology at Columbia University's Mailman School of Public Health with a specialization in cancer-related population science.
-Dr. Basch teaches Health Research Methods I and II, Concepts and Issues of Aging, Health Communication Methods, Popular Literature in Public Health, Health Informatics, Healthy U, and the Internship course in Public Health Education.
+Dr. Basch teaches Health Research Methods I and II, Concepts and Issues of Aging, Health Communication Methods, Popular Literature in Public Health Promotion, Health Informatics, Healthy U, and the Internship course in Public Health Promotion Education in the BS programs and Epidemiology for Public Health Practice, Evaluation for Public Health Practice and Occupational and Environmental Health in the MPH Program.